This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 In this case, you may need to develop ways to ensure your plant stays healthy and happy to thrive here.
 Worry less because we will share what you can do in this case.

-- Use Mirrors: To help brighten up a room, mirrors will come in handy.
+• Use Mirrors: To help brighten a room, mirrors will be handy.
 They have a powerful reflecting capacity.
 You will need to hang them around the room with low light.
-Once you do this correctly, the mirrors will bounce light around the room, remove the shade and offer some indirect sunlight for your monstera.
+Once you do this correctly, the mirrors bounce light around the room, remove the shade, and offer indirect sunlight for your Monstera.
 They will also make your space larger and more beautiful.

-- Get LED to grow lights: We highly recommend that every houseplant lover should own an LED light.
-These lights are quite helpful in the maintenance of plants that are in a low-light area.
+• Get LED to grow lights: We highly recommend that every houseplant lover own an LED light.
+These lights are quite helpful in the maintenance of plants that are in a lowlight area.
 They are advantageous because their energy efficiencies are good for the environment.
-Place your monstera under this light and marvel at how helpful this will provide more light for higher thriving chances.
+Place your Monstera under this light and marvel at how helpful this will provide more light for higher thriving chances.
 You can have them on for about five hours every day.

 Ideal Light Conditions for Thriving Monstera

 Are you convinced that low light isn’t the best condition if you pursue growing Monstera plants?
-Like all other houseplants, Monstera prefers ideal lighting, watering frequency, temperature, and humidity.
+Monstera prefers ideal lighting, watering frequency, temperature, and humidity like all other houseplants.
 Focusing on light, here is what you need to keep in mind:

-- The ideal light condition for monstera is bright indirect light: It is best to give your plants the adequate light they need without the harmful sun rays getting to the plant.
-You will know your monstera is receiving adequate light if there is no shadow behind it.
+• The ideal light condition for Monstera is bright indirect light: It is best to give your plants the adequate light they need without the harmful sun rays getting to the plant.
+You will know your Monstera receives sufficient light if no shadow is behind it.

 Another noteworthy aspect is that the monstera variety impacts the ideal light conditions.